In this guide:

 - The file system should be highly available using an off-the-shelf solution.

-- When Nexus 1 fails, Nexus 1 backup must be activated through a configuration change.
+- When the first Nexus server fails, the corresponding backup must be activated through a configuration change.

 - An IP switch (or similar device) enables clients to continue using the same Name/IP address for the Nexus server.